jonhoo/griddle/README.md

  - Reads and removals of **old** or **missing** keys are slower for a while after a resize.
  - The incremental map is slightly larger on the stack.
+ - The "efficiency" of the resize is slightly lower as the all-at-once resize moves the items from the small table to the large one in batch, whereas the incremental does a series of inserts.

 ## Benchmarks